antonmihaylov/php-laravel-docker-starter/README.md

 This configuration is far from perfect and serves as a starting point for a development environment.
 It is not yet tested in production, use at your own risk if you're going to deploy any of the docker configurations.

 The repository was only tested on Linux (Ubuntu 20.0)

+If you're having problems with permissions inside the src folder do:
+ `sudo chmod -R o+rw ./src`

 Feel free to offer changes, create issues and make pull requests.
 Have fun coding!